stxnext/frontend-guidelines/README.md

     $(this).on('listingUpdated', function(e, data) {
       // do something with data.listingId
     });
     ```

-  - In case of larger projects, event names should be excluded from their inline definition, to external module/object with constants.

-    ```javascript
-    var myCustomEvents = {
-         LISTING_UPDATED: 'listingUpdated',
-         SOME_FANCY_NAME: 'myFancyEventName'
-    };
-    //later ex. usage
-    $(this).on(myCustomEvents.LISTING_UPDATED, ...
-    ```

   - Split inline event handlers to the top of module/object.
 So handlers can be reused and prevents it from callback hell.